-- 2.1.
+2.1.
 Mobile phones should be switched off and kept out of sight during classroom lessons and while in the school building or in the grounds, when in the presence of children.
 Staff may use their phones in the staff room during breaks where no children are allowed in the room.
-Exceptions may be permitted only in exceptional circumstances, if the adult, specifically requests its use from the Headteacher.
-Permission must be sought from the headteacher prior to the phone being kept on in school and phones should not be taken onto the playground at any times. - 2.2.
-Mobile phones should not be used in any manner or place that is disruptive to the normal routine of the school.
+Exceptions may be permitted only in exceptional circumstances, if the adult specifically requests its use from the headteacher.
+Permission must be sought from the headteacher prior to the phone being kept on in school and phones should not be taken onto the playground at any time.

+2.2.
+Mobile phones should not be used in any manner or place that is disruptive to the normal routine of the school - e.g. in the corridors or in classrooms while children are in class.